ontoportal-lirmm/ncboproxy/README.md

 The OMTD-Share adapter for the ontology metadata is implemented as a custom `ServletHandler`.
 Support is included to export the metadata of single ontologies or for all the ontologies on a given portal (SIFR BioPortal, AgroPortal, NCBO BioPortal, BiblioPortal).

 The single ontology adapter is implemented in `OmTDShareSingleServletHandler` and registers  the `OMTDShareOutputGenerator` to generate OMTDShare XML from the `NCBOOutputModel`.

  We use JAXB to bind the XSD specification of OMTD-Share to a Java object model so as to be able to generate an object model from our metadata and unmarshall it as valid OMTD-Share XML.

-This imoplementation is based on the 3.0.2 version of the OMTD-Share implementation.
+ This implementation is based on the 3.0.2 version of the OMTD-Share implementation.
 The XSD specification files are included as a resource of the project and the object model is generated on the fly through the JAXB maven plugin on the install target.

 `OMTDShareOutputGenerator` delegates the actual population of the object model from metadata properties to the `OMTDShareModelMapper`, which retrieves the metadata properties from out NCBOOutputModel.
 The interface provides a method for each of the categories of metadata required by the OpenMinted call.